DSC-RIT/CTF-2021-Editorials/L1/Multiple Words/README.md

 Step 4.
 On opening the other page you will find ASCII values <br>

 Step 5.
 Convert them into text for the flag.
+(LEVELUP)

 </details>